 "She is a great woman!”
 Maria, choir member

-"Sue always goes above and beyond what is asked of her and is always thinking of different ways to improve the members' experiences with CWNN - from bringing extra sweets and chocolates to organising pamper days and getting us involved with the Homeless Games!” - Mersey, volunteer
+"Sue always goes above and beyond what is asked of her and is always thinking of different ways to improve the members' experiences with CWNN - from bringing extra sweets and chocolates to organising pamper days and getting us involved with the Homeless Games!” - Mersey, choir director

 "On my very first day meeting the choir, Sue made me feel so welcomed and taken care of; I knew I had made the right decision in taking the job, and her warmth and humour left me feeling really excited about what was to come.
 Sue is one of those immensely valuable people who steps up every single time, you just know she’s always there thinking not just about what needs to be done, but what else we can do to add that little extra.
 Sue is the mother of the choir, and we are so lucky to have her!”
 Ema, choir manager